-2.1 Having regard to the requirements contained in the Regulations, the Parties require to supply the detail of the remit and constitution of the IJB which includes, but is not limited to, the following:

-- 2.1.1 The remit of the IJB is to prepare and implement a Strategic Plan in relation to the provision of health and social care services to adults in their area in accordance with sections 29-39 of the Act. - 2.1.2 The regulation of the IJB's procedure, business and meetings and that of any Committee of the IJB will follow the Standing Orders which will be agreed by the IJB, and which may be amended by the IJB.
+- 2.1 Requirements are contained in the Act including the detail of the remit and constitution of the IJB but for context the following is repeated here: - 2.1.1 The remit of the IJB is to prepare and implement a Strategic Plan in relation to the provision of health and social care services to adults in their area in accordance with sections 29-39 of the Act. - 2.1.2 The regulation of the IJB's procedure, business and meetings and that of any Committee of the IJB will follow the IJB Order and the Standing Orders which will be agreed by the IJB, and which may be amended by the IJB.
 The Standing Orders will be set out in a separate document. - 2.1.3 NHS Grampian and the Council will continue to have in place an appropriate governance structure to ensure effective delivery of any functions or services not delegated as part of this Scheme. - 2.1.4 NHS Grampian and the Council and any of their Committees will positively support through productive communication and interaction the IJB and its Committees to allow it to achieve its Outcomes and Vision.
-The IJB will similarly support through productive communication and interaction NHS Grampian and the Council and any of their Committees in their delivery of integrated and non-integrated services. - 2.1.5 The IJB will have distinct legal personality and the autonomy to manage itself.
-There is no role for NHS Grampian or the Council to independently sanction or veto decisions of the IJB. - 2.1.6 The IJB will create such Committees that it requires to assist it with the planning and delivery of integrated services.
+The IJB will similarly support through productive communication and interaction NHS Grampian and the Council and any of their Committees in their delivery of integrated and non-integrated services. - 2.1.5 The IJB will havehas a distinct legal personality and the autonomy to manage itself.
+There is no role for NHS Grampian or the Council to independently sanction or veto decisions of the IJB.

-2.1.7 The IJB will be a statutory partner in the Community Planning Partnership in terms of s.4(4) and Schedule 1 of the Community Empowerment Bill (or any such subsequent enactment) and as such will be a member of the Community Planning Board and shall, along with the other statutory partners, report to the Community Planning Board.
+- 2.1.6 The IJB will create such Committees that it requires to assist it with the planning and delivery of integrated services. - 2.1.7 The IJB will beis a statutory partner in the Community Planning Partnership in terms of s.4(41) and Schedule 1 of the Community Empowerment Bill(Scotland) Act 2015 (or any such subsequent enactment) and as such will be a member of the Community Planning Board and shall, along with the other statutory partners, report to the Community Planning Board.
 The IJB shall assist in the identification of priorities for the Community Planning Board's strategic partnerships as appropriate.